KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 % =================================

-Recall that the energy of the detected photon was computed as the sum of all PMT responses (section [??](#sec:single_crystal)).
+Recall that the energy of the detected photon was computed as the sum of all PMT responses (section [](#sec:single_crystal)).
 Of course, the sum is dominated by the few PMTs close to the point of scintillation, the other PMT’s receive very few or even no scintillation photons.
 Because the PMT-characteristics show small individual differences, the computed energy is position dependent.
 This results in small shifts of the computed energy spectrum with position.
 The deviations are systematic (they vary only very slowly in time), so they can be measured and stored, so that a position dependent correction can be applied:

 ```{math}
 E_{\mbox{corrected}}(x,y) = E(x,y) + \Delta_E(x,y)
 ```

-It is important that the energy window is nicely symmetrical around the photopeak, small shifts of the window result in significant changes in the number of accepted photons (figure [29](#fig:energy_corr)).
+It is important that the energy window is nicely symmetrical around the photopeak, small shifts of the window result in significant changes in the number of accepted photons ([](#fig:energy_corr)).
 Consequently, if no energy correction is applied, the sensitivity for acceptable photons would be position dependent.

 :::{figure} figs/fig_energy_corr.pdf
 :name: fig:energy_corr